SmartTensors/GeoThermalCloud.jl/Brady/notebook/Brady.md

 	<img src="../../logos/nmfk-logo.png" alt="nmfk" width=25%  max-width=125px;/>
 </div>

-More information how the ML results are interpreted to provide geothermal insights is discussed in our research paper.
+More information on how the ML results are interpreted to provide geothermal insights is discussed in our research paper.

 ## Import required Julia modules